-The Kosciusko County Sheriff’s Department, the Berrien Springs-Oronoka Township Police Department in Michigan and the Federal Bureau of Investigation are asking for the public’s help in identifying him.
+The Kosciusko County Sheriff’s Department, the Berrien Springs-Oronoka Township Police Department in Michigan and the FBI are asking for the public’s help in identifying him.

 The Leesburg branch of Farmers State Bank was robbed July 12.
-The suspect at that time was described as white, from 6-foot to 6-foot-2, in his middle to late 50s.
-He was wearing a ball cap, had grey or white hair and sideburns, with either a beard or goatee that appeared to come to a two-prong or fork-style point at the chin.
+The robber was described as white, 6-foot to 6-foot-2 and in his middle to late 50s.
+He was wearing a ball cap, had gray or white hair and sideburns, with either a beard or goatee that appeared to come to a two-prong or fork-style point at the chin.

-In the surveillance video, police said, the suspect has a gaited walk or limp and wore tennis shoes.
-A silver or gray station wagon, possibly a Chevy Cavalier or Escort from the early to mid 1990s, was seen in the area before the robbery.
+In a surveillance video, police said, the robber had a gaited walk or limp and wore tennis shoes.
+A silver or gray station wagon, possibly a Cavalier or Escort from the early to mid-1990s, was seen in the area before the robbery.